Speedball’s heritage in printmaking began over 75 years ago by pioneering the manufacturing of water-based inks.

 Hard Rubber Brayers

-Featuring a synthetic, 80 durometer rubber, the Speedball Hard Rubber Brayer is best for use with any gluing application or graphic project.
-Available in a 4” size, this brayer boasts a steel frame and a comfort-grip plastic handle.
+Featuring a synthetic, 80 durometer rubber, the Speedball's Deluxe Hard Rubber Brayer is ideal for use with water-washable, oil-based inks like Speedball Fabric Block Printing Ink.
+Also availble in a craft version perfect for use with any gluing application or paper-crafting project.
+Available in a 4” size, both types of hard rubber feature an ergonomic, comfort-grip, plastic handle.

 Providing the utmost in flexibility, rollers can be changed quickly and easily in order to suit your project’s needs.
 Use Speedball’s Foam Roller for adding suede, stippled, or splattered texture effects to a design.
 Creating a block print?
 Then grab our Speedball Hard Rubber Roller for light carving applications or our Soft Rubber Roller for any linoleum, soft block or woodcut project.
 In a sticky situation (with glue, that is)?
 Our Acrylic Brayers are the perfect tool for working with a broad range of adhesives.
 All rollers available in 4” size.
 Also available in the Speedball Pop-In Brayer Kit that features the complete line of interchangeable rollers along with the 4” Brayer.